shapeshift/thornode/docs/architecture/adr-009-reserve-income-fee-overhaul.md

 Implementation Requirements

 - revamp fees to use USD pricing
-- divert 100% of liquidity fees to the RESERVE
+  ~~- divert 100% of liquidity fees to the RESERVE~~

 Mimir Requirements

 - Set all new fees

-- Yield will drop by ~25% for network participants, so `EmissionCurve` should be changed from `8` to `6`, which will increase it back by +25%
+~~Yield will drop by 25% for network participants, so EmissionCurve should be changed from 8 to 6, which will increase it back by +25%~~

 ## Consequences

 ### Positive

-- Network participants will enjoy smoothed yield that doesn't fluctuate monthly, but is the same magnitude
+~~- Network participants will enjoy smoothed yield that doesn't fluctuate monthly, but is the same magnitude~~

 - Reserve Income is re-established
 - Arbs will have much better PnL tracking since fees are priced in USD